Nisarg-S/Price-Watcher/README.md

 ## Setup

-1. To use this program you need a MySQL database set up locally with the following script.
+1. To use this program you need a MySQL database set up locally with the following table creation script.

 ```
 CREATE TABLE products(